home-assistant/home-assistant.io/source/_integrations/wled.markdown

 ### Automation Using Specific Palette Name

-An automation to turn on a WLED light and select a specific palette and set intensity and speed can be created by first calling the light.turn_on service, then calling the select.select_option service to select the palette, then calling the number.set_value service to set the intensity and again to set the speed.
+An automation to turn on a WLED light and select a specific palette and set intensity, and speed can be created by first calling the `light.turn_on` service, then calling the `select.select_option` service to select the palette, then call the `number.set_value` service to set the intensity and again to set the speed.

 Here is an example of all of these put together into an automation: